Divide it Up!

 Students will be able to use equal groups, drawings, and measurement quantities to solve division problems.
 Students will construct solutions to solve simple division problems, and will be able to explain and defend how they generated answers for division problems.

-- Invite six students to the front of the classroom to participate in acting out the following word problem.
+- Invite six students to the front of the classroom to participate in acting out a word problem.

 - Read the following word problem: “It is the beginning of a new school year!
 Six students have one package of 18 pencils.
 They want to share the pencils equally.
 How many pencils will each student get?”